HomePolitics and Current AffairsHow the Supreme Court verdict may ease the path for NRC implementation

 The Court upheld Section 6A of the Citizenship Act, which grants citizenship to individuals who migrated to Assam before January 1, 1966.
 This provision was part of the Assam Accord of 1985, which aimed to address the issue of illegal immigration in the state.
 Critics had argued that Section 6A violated constitutional rights by creating an arbitrary distinction between migrants based on their date of entry.

 However, the majority of the judges ruled that this distinction was not arbitrary but was instead a reasonable classification rooted in Assam's unique historical and demographic context.
-Justice Kant, one of the judges, emphasized that the state now has both the responsibility and the legal backing to identify and deport illegal migrants under the Foreigners Act and similar laws.
+Justice Kant, one of the judges, emphasized that the state now has both the and the legal backing to identify and deport illegal migrants under the Foreigners Act and similar laws.

 The Dissenting Opinion